 One man’s art installation in Echo Park.
 Located right outside his home, this is a great spot to drive by and check out.
 The way the light shines in the early morning sun makes this installation come to life in sparkling colors.

-Check out the original In-N-Out in Baldwin Park, a super fun spot to stop by and learn about the history of this awesome CA staple.
+Check out the original In-N-Out in Baldwin Park, a super fun spot to stop by and learn about the history of this excellent CA staple.

 This unique store is home to all sorts of creepy crawly things.
 It is one of the main prop producers for Hollywood horror movies, but you can always tour/buy stuff from it as a consumer as well.

 LA Observation Deck